Dr. Kathleen Jacobs

 I am a member of the Beta Gamma Sigma Business Honor Society, the Sigma Beta Delta Business Honor Society and other honor societies.
 I am a past recipient of the Wesley College Exemplary Teaching Award from the General Board of Higher Education and the United Methodist Church.
-I am also included in “Who’s Who Among America’s Teachers” as a multiple-year nominee, served as a civilian Honorary Commander at DAFB, and served as a team evaluator on the Middle States Commission on Higher Education (MSCHE).
+I am also included in “Who’s Who Among America’s Teachers” as a multiple-year nominee, served as chair of the Business Department, and served as a team evaluator on the Middle States Commission on Higher Education (MSCHE).

 I have engaged in extensive research, published numerous publications, and presented at professional conferences over my academic career in international business, strategic management, gender equity, and financial literacy.
-I conducted research from June-December 1996 under the advisement of Harvard Professor Dean Whitla (FAS) after attending the Summer Institute on College Admissions (SICA) at Harvard.
-My completed research project “Innovative Strategic Management-SICA” was accepted in December of that year for academic credit at the institution.
-I am currently engaging in research on statistical data of women in the workplace and the impact on the economy in the United States and globally.
+I conducted research, for credit at Harvard University, from June-December 1996 under the advisement of Harvard Professor Dean Whitla (FAS) after attending the Summer Institute on College Admissions (SICA).

-I was also appointed to serve on the State Board of the American Association of University Women (AAUW) in Delaware through June 2014 and continue my work as a gubernatorial appointee on the Delaware Commission for Women within the Delaware State Department.
+I was also appointed to serve on the State Board of the American Association of University Women (AAUW) in Delaware through June 2014 and appointed by the Governor to serve on the Delaware Commission for Women which is one of the agencies within the Delaware State Department.

 BA430 Business Policy and Strategy